matheushent/word-count/README.md

 $ terraform apply
 ```

-Now the deploy is complete, and the `service` should already be available, the above command outputs the address for the service.
+Now the deploy is complete, and the word-count service should already be available, the above command outputs the ip address for the service.

 To check the running services (this commands also display the external-IP):